boldbi/vue-with-php-sample/README.md

    ![Dashboard view](https://github.com/boldbi/vue-with-php-sample/assets/129487075/abc18903-e010-492b-88d3-5272daf0e708)

-> **NOTE:** If the API host is already in use, modify the port number according to your preference and update it in the Dashboard.js file.
+> **NOTE:** If the API host is already in use, modify the port number according to your preference and update it in the App.vue file.

 ## Online demos